bbc/bbcrd_vault_collection/docs/README.md

 Vault client installation
 -------------------------

-Whislt this collection is mostly concerned with setting up Vault servers, a subset of the roles can be used to deploy the Vault CLI and associated
+Whilst this collection is mostly concerned with setting up Vault servers, a subset of the roles can be used to deploy the Vault CLI and associated
 configuration: